Islamic banking and finance: Since 1970

 By 2008 Islamic banking was growing at a rate of 10–15% per year and continued growth was forecast.
 There were over 300 Islamic financial institutions spread over 51 countries, as well as an additional 250 mutual funds complying with Islamic principles.
 Worldwide, approximately 0.5% of financial assets were estimated to be under Sharia-compliant management according to The Economist magazine.
+In Saudi Arabia, leaders in the Islamic finance sector include Saleh Malaikah, chairman of Rusd Holding Group.

-But as the industry grew it also drew criticism (from M.T.
+But, as the industry grew, it also drew criticism (from M.T.
 Usmani among others) for not progressing from "debt-based contracts", such as murabaha, to the more "genuine" profit and loss sharing mode, but instead moving in the opposite direction, "competing to present themselves with all of the same characteristics of the conventional, interest-based marketplace".

-During the global financial crisis of 2008, Islamic banks were not initially impacted by the 'toxic assets' built up on the balance sheets of US banks as these were not Sharia-compliant and not owned by Islamic banks.
+During the 2008 financial crisis, Islamic banks were not initially impacted by the 'toxic assets' built up on the balance sheets of US banks as these were not Sharia-compliant and not owned by Islamic banks.
 In 2009, the official newspaper of the Vatican (L'Osservatore Romano) put forward the idea that "the ethical principles on which Islamic finance is based may bring banks closer to their clients and to the true spirit which should mark every financial service".
-(The Catholic Church forbids usury but began to relax its ban on all interest in the 16th century.)
+(The Catholic Church also forbids usury, but began to relax its ban on all interest in the 16th century.)

-However, the drop in valuation of real estate and private equity – two segments heavily invested by Islamic firms – following the collapse of Lehman Brothers Islamic did hurt Islamic financial institutions.
+However, the drop in valuation of real estate and private equity – two segments heavily invested in by Islamic firms – following the collapse of Lehman Brothers Islamic did hurt Islamic financial institutions.

 As of 2015, $2.004 trillion in assets were being managed in a Sharia-compliant manner according to the State of the Global Islamic Economy Report.
 Of these $342 billion were sukuk.
-The market for Islamic Sukuk bonds in that year was made up of 2,354 sukuk issues, and had become strong enough that several non-Muslim majority states – UK, Hong Kong, and Luxemburg – issued sukuk.
+The market for Islamic sukuk bonds in that year was made up of 2,354 sukuk issues, and had become strong enough that several non-Muslim majority states – UK, Hong Kong, and Luxembourg – issued sukuk.

-There are multiple Shari'ah-compliant indexes, created by Shari'ah screening of companies.
+There are multiple Sharia-compliant indexes, created by Sharia screening of companies.
 Such indexes include DJIM, S&PSI, MSCI and country-based indexes like KMI-Pakistan and SCM-Malaysia.

 Principles

-To be consistent with the principles of Islamic law (Sharia) – or at least an orthodox interpretation of the law—and guided by Islamic economics, the contemporary movement of Islamic banking and finance prohibits a variety of activities, some not illegal in secular states:
+To be consistent with the principles of Islamic law (Sharia)—or at least an orthodox interpretation of the law—and guided by Islamic economics, the contemporary movement of Islamic banking and finance prohibits a variety of activities, some of which are not illegal in secular states: